I’m a Canadian artist based in Treaty One Territory, Winnipeg.

 I create biomorphic painted reliefs that merge nature with internal experience and play in the zone between abstraction and representation.

-I also engage with the interaction of relief and painting, manipulating the viewer’s perception of space, surface, light, and shadow.
-The results are highly pareidolic, inviting the mind to flicker between multiple interpretations of the image – especially as one walks around the work, causing the topography and colour balance to shift.
+In my current work, I translate dying plants into visions of apocalypse and regeneration.
+Rather than specific narratives, I seach for visual vocabularies that describe states of constant change, creating surfaces that appear to grow outwards, collapse inwards, and reform.
+I also engage with the interaction of relief and painting, manipulating the viewer’s perception of space, surface, light, and shadow, and inviting mutable interpretations of the image – especially as one walks around the work, causing the topography and colour balance to shift.

 CV (PDF)